mihirchronicles/mihirchronicles.github.io/content/bookshelf/the-water-dancer-a-novel.md

 - Fallen leaves clung to the bottom of my brogans.
 - My father was Virginian, and like the relics of his Revolutionary fathers, a certain godlessness testified to the old days when everything seemed in question.
 - Work was the only escape.
-- But lying there, all I found were questions and paranoias that rattled around in my head—the deceptions of Hawkins, my dancing mother on the bridge.
+- But lying there, all I found were questions and paranoias that rattled around in my head-the deceptions of Hawkins, my dancing mother on the bridge.
 - “Ain’t about ‘favor,’ Hi, it’s about doing.
 Best thing about the dance is it really didn’t matter who had it and who did not.
 Only crime you could commit was to spend that whole night all lonesome against that old smokehouse wall.”
 - After Sophia left, I sat on the edge of my bed contemplating the shape of events.
 - I generally returned this good feeling with my own muted affection.